 All three of my books cover an interesting array of potential topics that have been picked up by children and adults alike.
 Jarred Dreams opens the idea of what the world would be like if children's hopes and aspirations were taken away.
 EATS is about consumerism and gluttony taken to the extreme and issues to do with children who are vegetarian.
 Thirteenth Wish looks at the concept of friendship across cultures and different ages.
 I am happy to be involved in talks or discussions around my books and their content, particularly the thought of introducing adult concepts into children's fiction.

 My first two published novels have both been shortlisted in literary awards.
 My debut, Jarred Dreams, which is about a ghoul who steals children's dreams storing them in jars (the dark BFG) was shortlisted in the National Literacy Trust 2015 New Author Award with was judged by Bloomsbury.
 My second book, EATS, which is about a vegetarian boy chef, was shortlisted in the Winchester Writers Festival 2017 Children's Funny Fiction Award.
 Reviews for my books can be seen on Amazon and/or Goodreads.
-My fourth book (which is yet to be published) entitled Darna's Sky, was a finalist in the 2019 Mslexia Children's Novel Competition, reaching the final five.
+My fourth book (unpublished) entitled Darna's Sky, was a finalist in the 2019 Mslexia Children's Novel Competition, reaching the final five.

 I write because I love it and because it's a part of who I am.
 If I can share my enthusiasm with anyone, then I am more than happy to do so, but I particularly want to inspire children to love reading and writing as much as I do.

 I write adventure, mysteries for 8-12s that tend to spread across genres.
-I have two books in print or eBook.
+I have three books in print or eBook.